llab305/O-RAN/xApp Descriptor/readme.md

 ### 2.3	containers (Mandatory)
 It covers the container the xApp will run in.
 However, this version limits xApp to only be deployed as a Pod, a Pod can only run one container, and a container can only support one image, but an image can be referenced by multiple Pods.
-For containers, the following fields are included: <b>name (Mandatory), image (Mandatory)</b>.
+For containers, include the following fields: <b>name (Mandatory), image (Mandatory)</b>.

 ***
 #### 2.3.1 name (Mandatory)